ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/type_expansion/dp-type_expansion.md

 ---
-title: Implementing Fairy Type (Diamond/Pearl)
+title: Fairy Type (Diamond/Pearl)
 tags:
   - Guide (Diamond)
   - Guide (Pearl)
+sidebar_position: 2
 ---

-# Implementing Fairy Type (Diamond/Pearl)
+# Fairy Type <br/> <sup>*(Diamond/Pearl)*</sup>
 > Author: Lmaokai <br/>
-> Credits: Yako ([Platinum Guide](/docs/generation-iv/guides/pt-type_expansion/)) for which this guide is based one, and previous credits from that guide
+> Credits: Yako ([Platinum Guide](pt-type_expansion.md)) for which this guide is based one, and previous credits from that guide

-This is a guide on how to add the Fairy Type (replacing the Mystery Type) in Diamond and Pearl, based on the [Lite Version](/docs/generation-iv/guides/pt-type_expansion/#lite-version) of Yako's Platinum Guide.
+This is a guide on how to add the Fairy Type (replacing the Mystery Type) in Diamond and Pearl, based on the [Lite Version](pt-type_expansion.md#lite-version) of Yako's Platinum Guide.
 I recommend you read through Yako's guide for more context regarding the edits, as this guide is more of a bare-bones version to inform of the equivalent Diamond/Pearl files and offsets.

 :::warning
 This guide is for the **US version** of Diamond/Pearl.

-Implementing the Fairy type requires Arm9 expansion, which is highly experimental for Diamond/Pearl and will not receive as much (if any) support as Platinum.
+Implementing the Fairy Type requires Arm9 expansion, which is highly experimental for Diamond/Pearl and will not receive as much (if any) support as Platinum.

-**Please make a backup of your ROM before following this guide.**
+**Please make a backup of your project before following this guide.**
 :::